techacct/dbt_project/README.md

 # dbt\_project

-This repository contains a modular, multi-layered [dbt](https://docs.getdbt.com/) project designed to transform and model data in a Snowflake data warehouse using the medallion architecture: **raw → silver → gold**.
+This repository contains a modular, multi-layered [dbt](https://docs.getdbt.com/) project designed to transform and model data in a Snowflake data warehouse using the medallion architecture: **raw → intermediate → marts**.

 ---